cambridge-collection/cudl-solr/README.md

 # Instructions

-The solr core configs and schemata are contained in `./solr`.
+The solr core configs and schemata are contained in `docker/data/solr/data`.

 ## Local Build

 Ensure you have a directory called `./external-vol` at the root of this repo.
 This directory will contain your solr config, indices and logs.
-When you launch the instance, the contents of `./solr` will be copied into `./external-vol`.
+When you launch the instance, the contents of `docker/data/solr` will be copied into `./external-vol`.

     docker compose up --force-recreate --build

 ## AWS

 1. Use the image in our private ECR
-1. Set an environment variable called `SOLR_JAVA_MEM` for solr's memory usage.
-I tested the local implementation using `-Xms1g -Xmx1g` but can't guarantee that it's the optimal value.
-1. Copy the data from `./data/solr` to on EFS volume and mount that directory as `/var/solr` in the image.
+2. Mount an EFS volume directory onto `/var/solr`.
+The contents of `docker/data/solr` will be copied onto it when the image is mounted.

 **NOTE**

 `/var/solr` is the default location for solr conf/schema files.
-It's where solr will write all its indices and working files.
+It's also where solr will write all its indices and working files.

 Ideally, we'd store the schema/conf settings in a separate repository - to keep the application logic simpler.